The author shares tips on how to lead a healthy lifestyle and likes to help her readers manage certain health conditions.

 You have more lymph vessels than blood in your body, although they flow in one direction only, from the smallest capillaries to the largest ducts.

-Muscular reflexes are stimulated when exercising on a mini trampoline, which strengthen the muscles of your alimentary tract and the movement of your colon.
+- Muscular reflexes are stimulated when exercising on a mini trampoline, which strengthens the muscles of your alimentary tract and the movement of your colon.

-Rebounding speeds transit time of your food and regulates bowel motions.
+Rebounding speeds the transit time of your food and regulates bowel motions.

 When rebounding, several conditions are activated simultaneously to provide a pump for your entire lymphatic system.